jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-carl-cox-hordern-pavillion.md

 **RR:** Well, I grew up in the 70s when there was a lot of national front and a lot of hatred for West Indians and ethnic minority groups.
 I came forward through it all and just thought ‘you know what?
 I don’t really care, my music is an open door for everyone.
 If you don’t like it walk away, if you do you like it - enjoy yourself’.
 The rave scene as a whole was so amazing because it didn’t discriminate against anybody… whether you were a punk or a teddy boy, into rock ‘n’ roll or hard metal.
 It didn’t matter, if you liked the music and you’re into it, there would be other like-minded people who would embrace the fact, and it didn’t matter what colour or creed you were. …At the end of the day, I basically stand as a person to be the performer that I am, thinking ‘I don’t care this music is for everyone, I want everyone to enjoy it’.
 You have to take that stance.

-Very nice to hear.
+**Carl: **Very nice to hear.
 We know you have a collection of cars and bikes - can you pick a favourite?

-I’ve got some amazing bikes and amazing cars, but I do have a favourite car.
+**RR:** I’ve got some amazing bikes and amazing cars, but I do have a favourite car.
 It’s a 1969 Plymouth Road Runner.
 In this car, there’s a 572 Heady, which is a big block engine for this car.
 It runs 10 second passes down any dragstrip, which makes it a very fast car in its class.
-It’ss black on black, with big wheels and tyres, and a big engine - so probably because of who I am, it’s also the most fitting car for me!
+It’s black on black, with big wheels and tyres, and a big engine - so probably because of who I am, it’s also the most fitting car for me!
 It’s a pretty car, but it looks like it’s going to eat all your children haha.

-Haha sounds sick.
+**RR:** Haha sounds sick.
 Last question, what would you say is the most memorable set you’ve played over the years?

-The most memorable time I ever had in a club was at Space in Ibiza, the very last 10 hour set that I played there.
+**RR: **The most memorable time I ever had in a club was at Space in Ibiza, the very last 10 hour set that I played there.
 It was one of my own nights, the Revolution nights we used to do.
 I played part vinyl and part digital - the vinyl was a lot of the music I used to play in the early days at that club.
-It was recorded on BEAT TV for posterity too.
+It was recorded on [Be-At TV](https://www.facebook.com/beattvofficial/) for posterity too.
 That was probably the most memorable set that I’ve ever played.

-RR: Gotta tell you, my fave was when you closed Exit festival in 2009!
+**RR:** Gotta tell you, my fave was when you closed [Exit festival](https://www.facebook.com/exit.festival/) in 2009!

-Carl: Haha excellent, thanks.
+**Carl: **Haha excellent, thanks.

-RR: Thanks so much for the chat, look forward to seeing you at PURE.
+**RR: **Thanks so much for the chat, look forward to seeing you at PURE.